38th United States Congress: Party summary

-Senators' party membership by state at the opening of the 38th Congress in March 1863.
-Green stripes represent Unionists and gray stripes represent Unconditional Unionists.
-The senators from Nevada and West Virginia were not seated until later in the Congress.

 The count below identifies party affiliations at the beginning of the first session of this Congress, and includes members from vacancies and newly admitted states, when they were first seated.
 Changes resulting from subsequent replacements are shown below in the "Changes in membership" section.

 Senate

 During this Congress, two seats were added for each of the new states of Nevada and West Virginia, thereby adding four new seats.

+Thirty-six Republican–Unionists, nine Democrats, and five border state Unionists served in the Senate following the 1862–63 United States Senate elections.
+Changes in party membership and the admission of senators from new states during the 38th Congress found 39 Republican–Unionists and 12 Democrats at the end of the term.